BatHat121/BatHat121/README.md

 - 👋 Hi, I’m @BatHat121
 - 👀 I’m interested in ...
 CyberSecurity, Software Engineering, Network Engineering, and coding
 - 🌱 I’m currently learning ...
 Too much to type out
 - 💞️ I’m looking to collaborate on ...
-Fun stuff
+Anything new and challenging to continuously build on my skills as a good computer scientist.
 - 📫 How to reach me ...
 Message me, maybe I'll respond

 <!---